DataBiosphere/terra-cli/README.md

 ```

 A Terra workspace is backed by a Google project.
 Creating/deleting a workspace also creates/deletes the project.

+The `break-glass` command is intended for admin users.
+Admins, see [ADMIN.md](https://github.com/DataBiosphere/terra-cli/blob/main/ADMIN.md#break-glass) for more details.

 ### Workspace context for applications
 The Terra CLI defines a workspace context for applications to run in.
 This context includes: